Dear Mathematics Student:

 On occasion, I accept undergraduates who are not US citizens nor

 permanent residents but I cannot provide a stipend.
 In these cases I may

 be able to provide some support for travel and cost of living.

-is necessary.
+is not necessary.
 Rather, creativity, desire and persistence are the key

 ingredients to success.
 It is my expectation that each participant will